 What if my Essential Caregiver needs someone to support them during visits?

 If an Essential Caregiver requires someone to support them during their visits, for example because they are themselves an older person or disabled, the home should facilitate this request as a reasonable adjustment (required by the Equality Act).
 For example, if an older relative needs the support of a friend or family member during their visit.

 If my wellbeing improves, will I lose access to my Essential Caregiver?

-No. There is no mention of this in the guidance.
-On the contrary, the tone and thrust of the guidance is that the Essential Caregiver role should be available for as long as the resident wants it and the person is willing to perform it.
-It is hoped that residents’ wellbeing will markedly improve after being given access to Essential Caregivers.
-This should in no way be interpreted as a marker to withdraw the support as no longer necessary.
-Rather it should be taken as a sign that the support is essential and should continue.
-Conversely, if access to an Essential Caregiver does not immediately result in improvements to residents’ wellbeing, this should not be taken as a sign that the support is unnecessary or superfluous.
+No. The guidance now makes clear that it is for each resident to choose to nominate an Essential Caregiver who can continue visiting even throughout outbreaks.
+Therefore, it is for each resident to choose how long they want this support.
+If access to an Essential Caregiver does not immediately result in improvements to a resident’s wellbeing, this should not be taken as a sign that the support is unnecessary or superfluous.
 Given the long period of absence, relationships will need time to rebuild and improvements in wellbeing may be gradual.
-For some residents it is possible that wellbeing may never improve, given the strains of the past year.
+For some residents it is possible that wellbeing may never improve, given the strains of the past 18 months.
 Residents and their relatives/friends may need support to understand and come to terms with this.